Investigative Interviewing

 • Scenario

-The two-part scenario is based on a real-life workplace oriented investigation.
-In this case, someone died.
+The two-part scenario is based on a real-life incident.
 Includes a video of what actually happened.

 • Group Exercise